Haqeeqat (1995 film): Plot

 Soon, Shivcharan finds out about Ajay's past but decides against arresting him when he sees Ajay saving two small children from an accident.
-Ajay opens a garage and during the inauguration, Shivcharan burns all the evidences against Ajay in the latter's presence saying that it would be a sin to persecute a man who has already reformed for good.
+Ajay opens a garage and during the inauguration, Shivcharan burns all the evidence against Ajay in the latter's presence saying that it would be a sin to persecute a man who has already reformed for good.

 Ajay and Sudha's lives are going on smoothly until one day Anna visits Ajay at his house telling him to come back.
 Ajay refuses saying he has had great difficulty in washing all the blood off his hands and doesn't want to go back into the cesspool of crime.
 An infuriated Anna then reveals to Ajay that the man he had accidentally killed was Sudha's first husband.
 Sudha overhears this conversation and is devastated and tears away from Ajay.
 Soon it is revealed that she is pregnant with Ajay's child.
 Anna and Bhajan Singh, who have now joined hands with Bhavani once again try to convince Ajay but he refuses.

 Anna has Sudha's brother attacked and Ajay participates in a fighting competition to provide money for his treatment.
 Ajay wins the money but Sudha harshly rejects him reminding him of his past deeds.
 Mrs. David and Sudha's sister-in-law try to convince her to reconcile with Ajay saying that he has reformed and loves her truly.
-However, before she can do anything the three ladies are attacked and Sudha is kidnapped.
-Anna, Bhavani and bhajan Singh compel Ajay to obey them in exchange of Sudha's life.
+However, before she can do anything the three ladies are attacked, and Sudha is kidnapped.
+Anna, Bhavani, and Bhajan Singh compel Ajay to obey them in exchange for Sudha's life.
 Ajay seemingly kills the CM and escapes as a helpless Shivcharan looks on.
-However, this is revealed to be a ploy when during a condolence meet for the CM, the CM reveals himself to be alive.
+However, this is revealed to be a ploy when during a condolence meeting for the CM, the CM reveals himself to be alive.
 Bhajan Singh makes a last ditch attempt to kill the CM but is killed by Ajay.
 Anna and Bhavani escape to the roof of the building and are cornered by Ajay and Shivcharan.
 Ajay kills them both and surrenders himself to Shivcharan, who promises to get his sentence reduced.
 Sudha and Ajay reconcile.